YouCanTouCan/constitution_change/constitution.md

 - Those who are active in existing social groups (Discord, Revolt, Matrix, etc.)
-  - "Active" is loosely defined as contributing enough to online discussion so as to easily be precisely identified and recalled by members during in-person meetings, be it by username or reference to disccusions of which the member in question was a part.
+  - "Active" is loosely defined as contributing enough to online discussion so as to easily be precisely identified and recalled by members during in-person meetings, be it by username or reference to discussions of which the member in question was a part.
 A more precise definition is left to current officership discretion.
 - Other examples left to the officers' discretion.

-In order to foster a sense of welcoming and accessibility, the only tangible difference between passive and active membership will be voting and candidacy priveleges for officer roles, as well as voting priveleges in the removal of executive members.
+In order to foster a sense of welcoming and accessibility, the only tangible difference between passive and active membership will be voting and candidacy privileges for officer roles, as well as voting privileges in the removal of executive members.

 Neither for passive membership, nor active membership, will any fee or due be required to be considered a member of the Open Source Club.